Skip to content

 • Have excellent people skills that enable them to establish a rapport and put others at ease

-• Be willing to share personal life experience and use their experience to motivate, comfort, and inspire others
+• Willing to share personal life experience and use it to motivate, comfort, and inspire others

 • A high level of energy and commitment